Boris Schreiber: The man and his work

 In his novels and autobiographical works, Schreiber, aware of his value, liked to portray himself as the accursed writer, painting a picture of himself as a megalomaniac and misanthropist only interested in his own works and the status that they gave him.
 This image of him, in some cases even grotesque, made critics and readers turn their backs on his works.
 He was a man who should have been wiped out by history and who had spent a year working for the people who were exterminating his people.
-For him there was only one way of surviving: literature and writing – writing that is haunted by memories of the war, populated by characters that are denied an identity.
+For him there was only one way of surviving: literature and writing – writing that is haunted by memories of the war, and populated by characters that are denied an identity.
 His work was therefore the very basis of his own survival but also consists of narratives about survival, as demonstrated by the first sentence of his first novel Le Droit d'asile (1957): "The day of my survival was a terrible day".
 It was written after a period of silence of approximately five years, a time during which he had been forced to stay silent as a Jewish and stateless youth under German occupation.
 Schreiber's works are some of the most forceful of those written by people who tried to put the darkest hours of the 20th Century onto paper.